nicnocquee/monika/docs/src/pages/monika-hq.md

 ### Report Flow

-When Monika is started with the `--hq-url` and `--hq-key` flags, it will regularly (default every 3 minutes) perform the Report Flow as follows
+When Monika is started with the "monika-hq" key in the config.json, it will regularly (default every 3 minutes) perform the Report Flow as follows

 - create an archive of the data since last report
 - calls `<MONIKA_HQ_URL>/api/report` end point with